About test studies

 • How reference architectures can be used to support the design process

-• A starting point for designing a system of this type, offering context and an example of a configuration that worked under specific conditions and for specific purposes.
+• A starting point for designing a certain kind of system, offering context and an example of a configuration that worked under specific conditions and for specific purposes.

 • A testing approach that can be used to assess your organization’s systems before they are implemented in a production environment.